torch2424/wasm-by-example/examples/reading-and-writing-graphics/reading-and-writing-graphics.go.en-us.md

   // Create a Uint8Array to give us access to Wasm Memory const wasmByteMemoryArray = new Uint8Array(memory.buffer);

+  // Get the pointer (index) to where our graphics buffer is located in wasm linear memory const graphicsBufferPointer = exports.getGraphicsBufferPointer();

+  // Get the size of our graphics buffer that is located in wasm linear memory const graphicsBufferSize = exports.getGraphicsBufferSize();

   // Get our canvas element from our index.html const canvasElement = document.querySelector("canvas");